Eeli Tolvanen Game Preview: Kraken vs. Canucks

 Tolvanen Season Stats Insights

-- Tolvanen has averaged 15:34 of ice time this season (with a plus-minus rating of 0).

-- Tolvanen has a goal in three of 18 contests this year, but no multi-goal games so far.
+- Tolvanen has netted a goal in a game four times this season in 21 games played, including multiple goals once.

-- In 10 of 18 games this year, Tolvanen has recorded a point, and in one of those games he came away with multiple points.
+- Tolvanen has a point in 12 of 21 games this season, with multiple points in two of them.

-- In eight of 18 games this season, Tolvanen has had an assist, but no games with multiple assists.
+- In 10 of 21 games this season, Tolvanen has had an assist, but no games with multiple assists.

-- Tolvanen's odds on his points prop carry an implied probability of 46.5% that he goes over.
+- Tolvanen's odds on his point total prop carry an implied probability of 51.2% that he hits the over.

-- The implied probability of Tolvanen going over his assist prop bet, based on the odds, is 31.2%.
+- There is a 36.4% chance of Tolvanen having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.